Dark-Knight-Rises/Logseq/pages/Trading.md

 			- Hourly
 				- trade in this time frame
 				- use 3 ema strategy
-					- The five.
-Moving average is denoted by the Green line.
+					- The 14 period Moving average is denoted by the Green line.
-					- The ten.
-Moving average is muted by the red line.
+					- The 21 Moving average is  by the red line.
 					- The Black Line is noted by the 20.
 Moving average.
 		-
 - ## Intraday